Tatlong Taong Walang Diyos: Liberation, March 1945

 Rosario, Masugi, the baby, and Francis evacuate in an Imperial Army truck, but the guerrillas attack; Francis is killed, but Rosario, Masugi, and their child manage to escape to a hut in the forest.
 The guerrillas track down the couple and fire at the hut; Masugi fires back, urging Rosario to run with the baby while she can.
+Masugi is eventually killed by the guerrillas, and Rosario comes back to give him a fiery funeral (the Japanese tradition called kasō) by laying coconut husks on his corpse before setting it on fire.

 Padre Daniel hides Rosario in the church.
 Rosario doesn't know what to do; Padre Daniel suggests a prayer.
 She prays for the safety of her child, but one of the townsfolk recognizes her.
 A crowd bursts into the church, snatches Rosario, and drags her in front of the altar, where they cut her hair.
 Rosario walks away from the townsfolk only to confront the guerrillas standing at the church entrance.

 Crispin arrives the next day, and is directed to the small garden where he and Rosario said goodbye before the war.
 He finds her body and mourns her.
 Later, Padre Daniel transfers the care of Rosario and Masugi's child to Crispin, and they talk.
 Crispin asks if there is a god.
 Padre Daniel points to a blind man praying with his severely palsied brother lying on the ground before him, shaking, and tells Crispin that that is an example of "God's love".
 The blind man lifts his paralyzed brother, and they both leave the church.